codebuddy-pvt-ltd/eslint-configs/packages/react-ts/README.md

   </a>
 </p>

-> Common ESLINT rules for React, TypeScript and Vite used in Codebuddy
+> Common ESLint rules for React, TypeScript and Vite used in Codebuddy

 ### 🏠 [Homepage](https://github.com/codebuddy-pvt-ltd/eslint-configs.git#README)